 Here, Ape round up some of our favourite flannels on the market right now, from the brands that do them best.

 It’s probably fair to say that Japan isn’t a country known for its commitment to minimalism and simplicity.
 Which is what makes high-street retailer Uniqlo such an anomaly.
-The Yamaguchi-born company has slowly been taking over the world with its tightly curated seasonal collections of high-quality wardrobe basics.
+The Japanese brand has slowly been taking over the world with its tightly curated seasonal collections of high-quality wardrobe basics.

 Shirts are something Uniqlo is renowned for, offering unbeatable quality at such low prices.
 The brand’s Oxford button-downs have a glowing reputation in the world of menswear, but its flannels aren’t far behind.
 Expect super-soft brushed cotton, incredible value and just the right amount of variety.

 The iconic red-and-black checked flannel shirt is just as heavily linked to American woodland culture as chainsaws and bushy beards.
 And for heritage workwear label Filson, it’s a style that’s embedded in its DNA.
 The company was founded in Seattle in 1897 to cater for fortune hunters heading north in the Klondike Gold Rush.
 Heavy flannel shirts and thick blanket coats were, and still are, the label’s bread and butter.
 Which is what makes Filson a good choice for those looking to stay stylish, warm and own a slice of authentic Americana all at the same time.

 Legendary Swedish brand Fjällräven is no stranger to the great outdoors.
 Since 1960 the label has been producing hard-wearing kit that embodies the philosophy, “if it ain’t broke, don’t fix it”.
 As a result, much of Fjällräven’s output has a touch of the retro about it and its flannel shirts are no exception.